cloudfoundry/cf-mysql-release/README.md

 #### For vSphere:

-You need the available IP address range and the IP address of the DNS server, and should configure these in the stub:
+You need the available IP address range and the IP address of the DNS server and should configure these in the stub:

 - `networks`: Follow example from `templates/cf-infrastructure-aws.yml`.
 Set IP addresses.
 The `networks.subnets.cloud_properties` field requires only a sub-field called `name`.
 This should match your vSphere network name, e.g. "VM Network".